STORM-IRIT/Radium-Engine/doc/rendering.md

 **TODO : update this documentation wrt the new rendering algorithm**

-_See [Material management in the Radium Engine](./material.md) documentation for understanding what is a render technique and how it inter-operates with geometry, material and shader._
+_See [Material management in the Radium Engine](./material.md) documentation for understanding what is a render technique and how it inter-operates with geometry, m_material and shader._

 ## Main render method